betaglot/plantabeta/docs/dev/Graphics/BetaGraphic.md

 Line width is BetaIntensity

-Nested along a route line
+Nested along a via line

 Each Subsystem is an ImageLayer.
 How are shown all at once?